jimmyMsh/MemoryMaster/README.txt

 # README for Simon Says #

-*This game has been made on Code.org
+*This game has been made and exported from Code.org

 This is the README file for the Simon Says app.